What do surveys say about the trend in inequality and the applicability of two table-transformation methods?: Introduction

 \section{Introduction}

-In the assortative mating literature, it is a traditional approach to identify social trends by analyzing changes in the joint distributions of couples from one generation to another generation.
-The joint distributions reflect revealed marital/ mating preferences at the aggregate level and thereby are informative about which groups are considered to be in fit socially in each of the generations studied (see \citealp{LichterQian2019}).
+It is a commonly used approach among social scientists to study changes in society by comparing contingency tables of couples from different generations (see \citealp{LichterQian2019}, \citealp{SchwartzMare2005}).
+The joint distributions -- captured by the contingency tables -- reflect revealed marital/ mating preferences at the aggregate level and thereby are informative about which groups are considered to be in fit socially in each of the generations studied.

-As it is shown in the literature and also discussed in this paper, the trend of revealed homophily is sensitive to the choice of the method used for its identification.
-Therefore, it is insightful to compare these trends with the trend of self-reported marital preferences.
-In this paper, \textit{we perform a pseudo panel analysis of survey data from two waves on Americans' self-reported preferences and test some hypotheses on the trend of homophily}.
-These tests facilitate the choice of the method to be used for analyzing revealed preferences.
+To study the trends in the segmentation of the society, one does not only need linked data on couples, but also a method suitable for the purpose.
+As it is shown in the literature of assortative mating and also discussed in this paper, the trend in revealed educational homophily, or in the degree of sorting along the educational trait is sensitive to the choice of the method used (see \citealp{Chiappori_etal2020}, \citealp{Rosenfeld2008}).
+Therefore, it is insightful to compare the trends obtained by various methods on the one hand and the trend in self-reported marital preferences. \textit{This paper performs such comparisons through formal tests with the aim of selecting the suitable method. }

+Church marriage registers are dating back several centuries.
+For instance, the data on marriages in England collected and analyzed by \cite{ClarkCummins2022} allow for the study of changes in the segmentation of the British society since the industrial revolution.
+However, in this paper we only use data from the relatively recent past.
+Our data are on \textit{American couples} in four generations born after World War II: the \textit{early and late Boomers}, and the \textit{early and late GenXers}.
+More precisely, our data cover the joint educational distributions of couples in these four generations.

+The motivation for focusing on couple formation among Boomers and GenX-ers is three-fold.
+First, unlike generations born much earlier, members of the four generations studied were surveyed about their self-reported views on the importance of spousal education.
+Second, we have good quality census data from the late twentieth and early twenty-first centuries not only on official marriages but also on cohabitations.
+Third, the disagreement among different methods about the evolution of revealed preferences is more pronounced when there are such substantial intergenerational changes in the educational distributions of marriageable men and women as we have seen in the case of the Boomers and GenX-ers.